4-H at the 2026 Washington County Fair

 • Set up, take down, or assisting with dairy or livestock shows or livestock sale (contact Fair Superintendent or Sale Committee Chair)

-4-H Action and Promotion Center: Sign Up Today!!
+4-H Action and Promotion Center: Sign Up Coming Soon!!

 Action is the key to the success of the “4-H Action and Promotion Center.”
 Clubs/projects/families create and provide their own activity, or can request one from the 4-H Educator/Extension office.
 The activity should be hands-on and attract fair goers to the booth.
 This is an opportunity to ask the youth running the booth what they’ve learned in their projects this past year and how they could teach others and share a favorite activity.